 Passport-Sized Photo

-Recent, clear background, meets spec
+Recent, neutral expression, clear background, meets departmental specifications

 Required